Why do promotions in the first place?

 |National Croissant Day||30 January|

 Some have set dates (Burn’s Night) and others move around a bit so chose what will work for you and build up an event in your shop.

 Then plan some promotions to get more of your customer to celebrate with you.

-Every shop I know plans for more promotions than it actually delivers.
-You are much, much better doing a small number of promotions well, and keeping your team focussed, than flitting from one event to another not getting the benefits from any.
+Top Tip: Every shop I know plans for more promotions than it actually delivers.
+You are much, much better doing a small number of promotions well, and keeping your team focused, than flitting from one event to another not getting the benefits from any.
 And if your team don’t take them seriously, your customers won’t either.

-- Establish your core stock.
+- Core stock.
 This is the range you keep in Store 12 months a year.
 This stock line will appeal to your regular customers and help shape the identity of your shop.

-- Define your seasons.
-For each season bring in a seasonal stock list.
+- Seasonal Stock: For each season bring in a seasonal stock list.
 These will bring a layer of relevance to your core stock, such as ice cream in summer, cranberry sauce in winter.

-- Add your Promotional Events.
-Healthy eating e.g. Veganuary, Valentine’s Day, Father’s Day; whichever ones suit your customers and your goals.
+- Promotional Stock: Healthy eating e.g. Veganuary, Valentine’s Day, Father’s Day; whichever ones suit your customers and your goals.
 Remember, it’s not just about making extra cash from your customers – attracting new customers is very important and events are a good way to do this.

 For each event look at a smallish number of new stock lines to sell throughout that event.

 Promotions here will be focussed on goals such as attracting new customers and giving your existing customers something to get excited about, a reason to visit more often.